yazz/VisualJS/README.md

 **TJ** You were lucky to have a LAKE!
 There were a hundred and sixty thousand of us coding in a small shoebox in the middle of the road.<br/>
 **MP** Cardboard box?<br/>
 **TJ** Aye.<br/>
 **MP** You were lucky.
 We coded for three months in a brown paper bag in a septic tank.
 We used to have to get up at six o'clock in the morning, build the computers, write the OS, code the business apps for fourteen hours a day week in-week out.
-When it wastime to go home, our boss would thrash us with his belt!<br/>
+When it wa' time to go home, our boss would thrash us with his belt!<br/>
 **GC** Luxury.
-We used to have to get out of the lake at three o'clock in the morning, clean the lake, eat a handful of hot gravel, go to work at the mill every day for tuppence a month, come home, and Dad would beat us around the head and neck with a broken bottle, if we were LUCKY!<br/>
+We used to have to get out of the lake at three o'clock in the morning, clean the lake, eat a handful of hot gravel, go to work at the factory every day for tuppence a month, and the boss would beat us around the head and neck with a broken bottle, if we were LUCKY!<br/>
 **TJ** Well we had it tough.
-We used to have to get up out of the shoebox at twelve o'clock at night, and LICK the road clean with our tongues.
-We had half a handful of freezing cold gravel, worked twenty-four hours a day at the factory for fourpence every six years, and when it was time to go home, our boss would electrocute us with a mainframe.<br/>
+We used to have to get up out of the shoebox at twelve o'clock at night, and LICK the factory floors clean with our tongues.
+We had half a handful of torn up punch cards, worked twenty-four hours a day at the factory for fourpence every six years, and when it was time to go home, our boss would electrocute us with a mainframe.<br/>
 **EI** Right.
-I had to get up in the morning at ten o'clock at night, half an hour before I went to bed, (pause for laughter), drink a cup of sulphuric acid, work twenty-nine hours a day down factory, and pay mill owner for permission to come to work, and when we got home, our Dad and our mother would kill us, and dance about on our graves singing 'Hallelujah.'<br/>
+I had to get up in the morning at ten o'clock at night, half an hour before I went to bed, (pause for laughter), drink a cup of cool aid, work twenty-nine hours a day down factory, and pay the business owner for permission to come to work, and when it was time to go home, our boss would punch us in the face and electrocute us IF we did a good job!<br/>
 **MP** But you try and tell the young people today that... and they won't believe ya'.<br/>
 **ALL** Nope, nope..<br/>